QR Code Marketing: QR Code Use Cases for Proximity Marketing in 2022

 13. Direct users to your business location

-Make use of location QR Code on your website and on print media advertisements, so customers can simply pull up their smartphone, scan the QR Code, and be directed to the location instead of manually searching for the address on online maps.
+Make use of location QR Codes on your website and on print media advertisements, so customers can simply pull up their smartphone, scan the QR Code, and be directed to the location instead of manually searching for the address on online maps.

-Best QR Code marketing use-cases in 2021
+Best QR Code marketing use cases in 2022

 Image Credit – Digital Operative

 Porsche launched an immersive experience during the 2018 Digital Signage Expo that allowed attendees to customize the 2019 Porsche Cayenne Turbo and interact with the model through haptic cues.
-All of this was made possible by merely scanning a QR code.
+All of this was made possible by merely scanning a QR Code.